A data-dependent weighted LASSO under Poisson noise: Case Study: Photon-limited compressive imaging

 \subsection{Rescaling and recentering}

 Our first task is to define the surrogate design matrix $\tA$ and surrogate observations $\tY$.
 In this set-up, one can easily see that the matrix

-satisfies $\E(\tilde{G})=\E({\tA}^\T{\tA})=I_p$ (see Appendix), which will help us to ensure that Assumptions \ref{as:RE} and \ref{as:Gram} hold.
-To make $d_k$ as small as possible and still satisfying Assumption \asref{as:dk}{\{d_k\}_k}, we would like to have $\E({\tA}^\T({\tY}-{\tA}x^*))=0$, as stated previously.
-Some computations given in the appendix shows that it is sufficient to take
+is a scaled and shifted version of the original $A$ and satisfies $\E({\tA}^\T{\tA})=I_p$ (see Appendix), which will help us to ensure that Assumption \ref{as:RE} holds.
+To make $d_k$ as small as possible while still satisfying Assumption \asref{as:dk}{\{d_k\}_k}, we would like to have $\E({\tA}^\T({\tY}-{\tA}x^*))=0$, as stated previously.
+Computations given in the appendix show that it is sufficient to take